awai54st/PYNQ-Classification/README.md

 This repository presents a fast prototyping framework, which is an Open Source framework designed to enable fast deployment of embedded Convolutional Neural Network (CNN) applications on PYNQ platforms.

+## Repository Organisation

 The project demo accepts pre-trained CNN models in either Caffe or Theano syntax, hence the step 1 and 2 introduces how to install Caffe and Theano (with Lasagne) on PYNQ.
-Step 3 explains how to download and run the demo for LeNet and CIFAR-10 (Caffe "quick" version) models.
+Step 3 explains how to download and run the demos for LeNet and CIFAR-10 (Caffe "quick" version) models.

-For details on the project please watch my video at:
+For a quick overview on the project please watch my video tutorial at:

 https://youtu.be/DoA8hKBltV4